You may have outgrown your CPA… you don’t know it!

 Today I received a call from a CPA in response to one of my recent blogs.
-He was concerned because he was unfamiliar of the issue I raised.
+He was concerned because he was unfamiliar with the issue I raised.
 He wanted to assess its impact on one of his clients.

 We had a good call.
 It was clear that he was looking out for his client.
 He cared.
 He had a good relationship with his client.
 But it was also clear that he was out of his element.

 He confided that he had called the government (on a no-name basis) and was told that his client was okay.
-He further explained that the client’s return being computed by his third party software wasn’t reflecting the results as I explained in my blog.
+He further explained that the client’s return being computed by his third-party software wasn’t reflecting the results as I explained in my blog.

 I was flabbergasted.
 I asked him if he understood the law.
 I suggested it was his responsibility to apply the law to his client’s particular situation; that he could not rely on a government call center agent or a software publisher to make the correct determination.

 The response was enlightening.
 He said that he didn’t have the requisite library resources to properly research the matter; that he was used to loading client data into the software and filing whatever came out.
 He really didn’t know what to do.